joy smith foundation

 If you suspect an individual is the victim of human trafficking, report it to the police immediately.
 Police do not reveal who reported the concern and will look into it immediately.

-Educate yourself so that you can keep talking and sharing factual information about the issue of human trafficking.
 The more awareness we can create, the more people we can empower to make change.

-Donate to the Joy Smith Foundation and your support will go towards our education, intervention and prevention programs.
+Donate to The Joy Smith Foundation and your support will go towards our Education, Intervention and Prevention Programs.

-I am very grateful the Joy Smith Foundation presented to my class.
+“I am very grateful that The Joy Smith Foundation presented to my class.
 A student came up to me afterward and told me that her brother had introduced her to a group of guys who were turning her out for sex every Saturday night.
 She was afraid to tell anyone until she heard the presentation.
-I’m now dealing with this student through the Foundation to help her and her parents restore her mental and physical health.
+I’m now dealing with this student through the Foundation to help her and her parents restore her mental and physical health.”

 --Teacher, Grade 7